LBNL-ETA/ROAMS/docs/implementation.md

 The goal of this method is to establish samples of the simulated production emissions, and aerially measured emissions (at least for specified production and midstream infrastructure in the `asset_groups` argument, but also whatever other asset groups are specified there).
 By the end of this method, the following attributes should be defined:

 * `simulated_sample`: A `np.ndarray`  whose shape is [number of wells to simulate] x [number of monte-carlo iterations].
 Should be filled with (column-wise) sorted ascending values of simulated emissions values in `COMMON_EMISSIONS_UNITS`, which may or may not have been re-sampled with stratification.
+This is created by `make_simulated_sample`.
 * `aerial_samples`: A dictionary of of {string : tuple} pairs.
 Each string key is a `lower()`-ed asset group name provided in the input file (`"asset_groups"`, see README), of which there should always be `"production"` and `"midstream"`, but you may specify more.
 The tuple values are a pair of (sampled adjusted and noised emissions , partial detection correction).
 Each of those values is an array of size [number of emitting sources] x [number of monte carlo iterations].
 The partial detection corrections correspond elementwise to emissions in the same tuple pair.
 These samples represent the results of the aerial sampling and adjustment procedure for each asset group specified in your input file.
+This is created by `make_aerial_samples`

+#### make_simulated_sample

+The `make_simulated_sample` method is very simplistic.
+If directed to stratify the simulated emissions (via `"stratify_sim_sample"`), it will use the prevalence of covered productivity distribution in simulated productivity quantiles (quantiles that are pre-set) to generate re-weighted samples of the simulated emissions, so that associated well-site-level productivity is more representative of estimated "real" well site productivity.
+The method `stratify_sample` from `roams.simulated.stratify` performs this operation.
+One of the crucial arguments to this function is `quantiles`, which defines which quantiles of simulated production will be computed and used for the analysis.
+The default of this argument is `roams.simulated.stratify._QUANTILES`, and is in 10% increments up to the median, then 5% increments up to 95%, then 1% increments up to 99%, then goes to 99.5%, then 0.1% increments up to 100%.
+There isn't a super easy way to change what quantiles are used in the stratification process.
+But it would suffice to overwrite the `make_simulated_sample` method in a child class with a copy of the original content, and pass your own `quantiles=` keyword argument with your quantiles of interest.

+**NOTE** that the code expects the covered productivity distribution file (`"covered_productivity_dist_file"` in the input) is a *well-level* (rather than *well-site level*) quantification of covered productivity.
+The code will very roughly translate the *well-level* distribution of productivity to a *well-site level* distribution of productivity by scaling each value in the distribution by the average number of wells per site (`"wells_per_site"` in the input).
+Based on the size of the pre-set quantiles, it should contain a value for each quantile bin from 0% to 100%, in uniform increments of at most 0.1%.
+This is because the smallest pre-set quantile bin has a size of 0.1%.
+It's important that the bins are uniform, because the code fundamentally expects each bin to be the same size for the math to work out (i.e. the number of values that fall within a certain range is exactly proportional to the fraction of well sites whose productivity falls within that range).

+If not directed to do stratified sampling, it will just sample with replacement from the provided simulated emissions values to produce an emissions size distribution for each monte-carlo iteration.

+#### make_aerial_samples

+The `make_aerial_samples` function will iterate through each of the `asset_groups` specified in the input and perform the same sampling, adjustment, and noising to each.
+The result for each is two tables: one of sampled, adjusted, and noised emissions, and another of the corresponding partial detection correction for each observation.
+The values in the tables correspond by index: the emissions value in the 10th row and 15th column has a partial detection correction equal to the value in the 10th row and 15th column of the partial detection correction table.

 ### combined_prod_samples